freedomotic/fd-developer-manual/docs/source/plugins/plugin-manifest-configuration.rst

      </tuples>

-This data is automatically available to your plugin.
 You can use free custom strings for the attribute name and the value.
-To read these tuples variables programmatically see the [Data Access Freedomotic Data page]